Abc-Arbitrage/Zebus/README.md

 It is **resilient** thanks to the absence of a broker and an optional persistence feature that ensures that messages are not lost if a peer is down or disconnected.

-It is **stable**, since we have been using it on a production environment at [Abc Arbitrage](http://www.abc-arbitrage.com/) for more than two years.
+It is **stable**, since we have been using it on a production environment at [Abc Arbitrage](http://www.abc-arbitrage.com/) for more than four years.
 Although we did not release all the necessary bricks yet so you will have to wait a few minor versions to have a fully resilient prodable product.

 ## Key concepts